7 things we have learnt from eye-tracking

 Making sure content is visible above the page fold will encourage users to scroll down the page and read it.
 Research carried out by Google found that advertisements just above the fold had 73% viewability, whereas ads below the fold had 44% viewability, with viewability defined as 50% of the ad’s pixels being on-screen for one second.

-In our work using eye-tracking technology, we have observed users fail to scroll down the page to view the content below as there were no indication on the page that more content was available.
+In our work using eye-tracking technology, we have observed users fail to scroll down the page to view the content below as there was no indication on the page that more content was available.
 To avoid this issue, consider showing a hint of what is below the page above the fold, so users can see that more content is available if they scroll down.
 It’s also important to remember that users only scroll for a purpose, so by prioritising the content above the fold, users will not need to scroll down the page, and therefore do not risk missing out on important information.

 4. Users don’t read content in depth, so think about how you display it